 February 23, 2017—briefing: "Christian-Muslim relations in modern Iraq" with Kristian Girling.
 The Christian communities of modern Iraq have been obliged to adapt to a wide variety of changing religious, political, social and economic circumstances.
 From the foundation of the state of Iraq in the aftermath of the First World War through to the overthrow of Saddam Husain the Christians have attempted to deal with often highly challenging circumstances.
 Nevertheless, for the most part Christians have strongly grounded themselves in Iraqi society and have been net contributors.
-This talk will consider how Christian-Muslim relations have altered over the last one hundred years and reflect on how Christian and Muslim engagements may develop in light of the rise of Da'esh/ISIL and the ethnic cleansing of Iraq's Christian pop.
+This talk considered how Christian-Muslim relations have altered over the last one hundred years and reflected on how Christian and Muslim engagements may develop in light of the rise of Da'esh/ISIL and the ethnic cleansing of Iraq's Christian pop.

 February 22, 2017—book talk: "Is Islam an Enemy of the West" with Prof. Tamara Sonn.
 Donald Trump campaigned on promises to keep Muslims out of the U.S. and recently made good on his promises.
 On January 27, 2017 he issued an executive order suspending entry of refugees to the U.S. for 120 days, barring all Syrian refugees, and blocking entry of citizens of seven Muslim majority countries for 90 days, with exceptions made for Christians.
 In her recent book, Tamara Sonn addresses the question raised by these actions.
 She argues that many Muslims oppose the U.S., but not because of religion; like many others worldwide, they oppose U.S. policies that undermine their quest for political rights.
 The vast majority of Muslims struggle peacefully to protect their rights.
 They oppose both the strategies of the extremists and the militarism that exacerbates it.
 In this talk, Professor Sonn will discuss her argument that Islam, therefore is not the problem, and war is not the solution.